pcoffey/pythongta5/README.md

 # Use Python to play GTA 5

+## Outline of Project
+Use Python to read the game screen and be able to self drive along the roads.
+We will use OpenCv along with numpy, PIL and neural networks for machine learning
+then into Tensor Flow to help detect objects around the vehicle.
+By the end, hope to have a self driving car on the streets of GTA 5.

 ## 1. Grab screen and show it
 Some necessary items:
 * pip install numpy